justinbchau/What-I-Learned/venv/venv.md

 ```

-It's not safe to install your Python libraries and it will only be scoped for this project!
+It's now safe to install your Python libraries and it will only be scoped for this project!
 Enjoy :)